 |Olympus E-520« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-520|

 Both the E-30 and the E-410 have been discontinued, but can regularly be found used on eBay.
 The E-410 was replaced by the Olympus E-420, while the E-30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-30 and the Olympus E-410?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (12.2 vs 10MP) with a 11% higher linear resolution.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (2.7" vs 2.5") for image review and settings control.

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.